TroyWhiteTW/coolpc-crawler/README.md

 ## Known Issues

 1. The old price (A side) defaults to the 6th entry of the current month; if fewer than 6 entries exist, it picks the last one without rolling back to the previous month
+2. **Cosmetic name changes are misdetected as add/remove pairs** — The comparison page uses the full product name string as the join key (`mapA`/`mapB` in `docs/app.js`).
+When CoolPC tweaks a name (e.g. `WIN11 PRO` → `WIN11 Pro`, whitespace differences, full-width vs half-width punctuation), the same product splits into one ✕ removed + one ✦ new row.
+The crawler stores the raw text without normalization, so this noise has to be recognized by eye when reading diffs.

 ## License